 So enjoy the freedom that you have right now.
 Especially if you don’t have any kids already.

-Spend some time with your hubby, go on a babymoon if you can afford it, and just enjoy the piece and quiet while you can.
+Spend some time with your hubby, go on a babymoon if you can afford it, and just enjoy the peace and quiet while you can.

-Really enjoy being able to hear yourself think and quietness.
+Really enjoy being able to hear yourself think and the quietness.

 Relax, relax, and relax so more!
 Remember you’re also growing two humans.